sandhawke/crosscloud/overview.md

 ### 2. Standards

 Building a system with the right properties is not enough.
 It has to be something that is easy enough to implement that it ends up widely deployed, as the only system like this.
-Imagine if instead of the Internet, we had several different global networks, and you could only reach the people on the same one?
-(Some of us remember those days.
-Not so fun.)
+Imagine if instead of the Internet, we had several different global networks, and you could only reach the people on the same one.
+(Some of us remember those days, with BITNET, uucp, etc.)

 This means people working toward the crosscloud vision need to work together to reach consensus on the protocols.
 And before consensus is reached, people need to plan on updating their software in place.